c4tch/Salesforce-Apex-Test-Framework/README.md

 - make(Entity.MY_OBJECT, new sObject(someField='my override'); - optional, allows pass in of an sObject to override default values, can set any valid field this way, including relationship and allows passing of other sObjects in memory)

 The c_TestFactory class keeps a list of template names and maps each one to a method that generates the default data.
 When the "make" method is called, the factory looks up the correct class and passes on any data you want to seed the sObject(s) with such as Name or any relationship fields, like we do with the child Opportunity.

+*See how we can Parent the Opportunity's Account fields before anything has be committed to the database?
+We have no idea what ID the Account will get but we can still create this relationship - neat huh?
+When inerting to the database, the factory scans each record for relationship fields, and if they are found the ID's are populated as the records are inserted.*

 Then everything is inserted from memory to the database: "Run"
 - Run() - inserts everything in memory and flushes the buffer